Ending agreements for rec centers stirs more debate

 The city pays the utilities at these centers and provides part time help but when they’re rented out the money goes to the community groups and not Augusta.

-City leaders will wait for a report from the Administrator before making a decision however the Rec Department is saying it’s able and willing to take over the operations of these centers in Augusta George Eskola WJBF NewsChannel 6.
+City leaders will wait for a report from the Administrator before making a decision.
+However the Rec Department is saying it’s able and willing to take over the operations of these centers.